Huguette CalandBribes de Corps

 About the Exhibition

 The work is contextualized in relationship to debates about gender and sexual norms in both France and Lebanon during the time.
 It concludes with a more recent painting from the artist’s late series of tapestry-like paintings, which bring her interest in the body and its surroundings to full force through a painterly idiom that borrows from the techniques and cultures of tatreez, or Palestinian embroidery.
-The exhibition also includes a selection of three dresses, which Caland designed and wore, that consolidate the relationship between art and flesh in her practice.
+The exhibition also includes a selection of three embroidered dresses, which Caland designed and wore, and which consolidate the relationship between art and flesh in her practice.

 This exhibition is curated by Hannah Feldman, Keith L. and Katherine Sachs Associate Professor of Contemporary Art, University of Pennsylvania.